AdobeDocs/dynamic-media-classic.en/help/using/best-practices-optimizing-quality-images.md

 * Offset printing (266-300 ppi): 0.7-1.0 pixels
 * Canvas printing (150 ppi): 1.5-2.0 pixels

 Gradually increase the amount from 1.75 to 4.
-If sharpening is still not the way you want, increase the radius by a decimal point and run the amount again from 1.75 to 4.
+If sharpening is still not the desired result, increase the radius by a decimal increment and set the amount again from 1.75 to 4.
 Repeat as necessary.

 Leave the monochrome parameter setting at 0.